About Our Facilities

 The campus is comprised of a variety of residential, meeting and academic facilities including both private and shared living options.

 For shared living, twelve adobe dormitories (casitas), house a total of 108 program participants.
 Each casita has a sleeping area with bunk beds and a closet and drawers for every participant.
 Electrically heated, the casitas also include bath and shower facilities and a large common area with a wood-burning fireplace.
-For private living, we also have furnished casitas with sleeping quarters, adjoining bathrooms and kitchens.
+For private living, we have furnished casitas with sleeping quarters, adjoining bathrooms and kitchens.

 Please note that not all of our campus is wheelchair accessible, as described in the Americans With Disabilities Act of 1990.